Adriano Basso: Coaching career

 On 21 March 2017, Basso joined Hartlepool United as a goalkeeper coach.
 At the end of the season, Basso left the club.

 Basso then joined Nuneaton Borough on 2 August 2018 as goalkeeper coach, but was also registered as a player.
 He was at the club until 6 February 2019, when he joined Grantham Town, also as a goalkeeper coach.

-On the 25 June 2021, he was appointed the new first team goalkeeper coach at Sheffield Wednesday.
+On 25 June 2021, he was appointed the new first team goalkeeper coach at Sheffield Wednesday.
+He left Sheffield Wednesday on 19 June 2023, with manager Darren Moore and the rest of his backroom staff.

+On 21 September 2023, he re-united with Moore once again as part of the new coaching staff at Championship side Huddersfield Town.